 - Durability & Reliability - x / 10 (not scored, not primarily used as a stompbox)

-- Battery performance - 3 /10 (it is a stompbox and it should do better)
+- Battery performance - 3 /10 (it is intended as a stompbox and it should do better)

 - Value for Money - 7 /10

 - Overall Average Score ...
 6 / 10 - If nothing else, an inexpensive and handy device to have around.